utility-server/documents/TERMS_AND_CONDITIONS.md

 Our collection, use, and protection of personal information is governed by our Privacy Policy, which is incorporated into these Terms by reference.

+**Data Processing Consent**: By using Utility Server services, you explicitly consent to:
+- Our access to and processing of your **publicly available website content**
+- Caching and optimization of your public content
+- Analysis of your website performance and structure
+- Processing necessary to provide the Services

+**Utility Server processes ONLY publicly available data** from your website.
+We do not access or process any private, password-protected, or non-public information without your explicit additional authorization.

 ### 11.2 Data Processing

 Utility Server processes data solely to provide Services.
 We: